-The highest methane slip among the technologies is reported to be the one from PSA with 1.8%-2%, followed by the water scrubber with 1%, 0.5% for membrane separation and the lowest slip from amine scrubbing of 0.1%.
-In principle, psychical scrubbers have a higher slip than the other technologies but the methane is utilized internally.
+The highest methane slip among the technologies is reported from PSA (1.8%-2%), followed by the water scrubber (1%), membrane separation (0.5%) and the lowest slip is from amine scrubbing (0.1%).
+In principle, psychical scrubbers have a higher slip than the other technologies, but the methane is utilized internally.
+Methane is the second most important GHG contributor to climate change following $CO_2$ .
+On a 100-year timescale, methane has 28 times greater global warming potential than $CO_2$ per kg.
+[15].
+Keeping the methane emission from biogas upgrading plants to a minimum is therefore of great importance for the climate impact of biomethane production.
 The methane slip can be eliminated if the off-gas from the upgrading plant is treated in a regenerative thermal oxidation (RTO) plant.
+Other solutions for reducing methane leaks and increasing the output of upgraded gas are developed.
+This is especially relevant for water scrubber plants, as it will increase the competitiveness of the technology.